-It's easy to dream of a perfectly organized pantry.
-And now its as easy to turn that dream into a reality.
+Doesn't everyone dream of perfectly organized pantry shelving ideas?
+And now it's as easy to turn those dreams into reality.
 Gone are the days when you needed a custom-built organizational system.
-With a few tricks, an off-the-rack system works as well.
+With a few tricks, an off-the-rack system works just as well as custom kitchen pantry designs.

-We'll show you how to customize your pantry system to fit your family's needs.
+We'll show you how to customize your system to fit your family's needs, whether you have a small kitchen pantry or large.
 After that, installing the system is simple.
 Attach horizontal tracks and vertical supports to wall studs, cut shelves to size, and snap into place.

-Before you install anything, come up with an organizational plan for your pantry.
+You must come up with an organizational plan before you begin building a pantry.
 Measure the space—including total length, total width, current distance between shelves, etc. Then determine what kind of storage your family needs.
-Once you have a plan in mind, remove all food, kitchen items, and shelves from the pantry.
+Once you have a plan in mind, remove all food, kitchen items, shelves, and kitchen pantry drawers.
 Also remove doors so you have more space to work.

 Use a stud finder to locate wall studs.
 Install the horizontal tracks in your studs with a drill and the mounting hardware that came with your storage system.
 Use a level to make sure you're installing the system straight.
 If no studs are available, drill holes and install wall anchors, instead.
 A power screwdriver speeds the installation process.